scrapy/scrapy/docs/topics/architecture.rst

 Scheduler middlewares
 ---------------------

-Spider middlewares are specific hooks that sit between the Engine and the Scheduler and process requests when they pass from the Engine to the Scheduler and vice-versa.
+Scheduler middlewares are specific hooks that sit between the Engine and the Scheduler and process requests when they pass from the Engine to the Scheduler and vice-versa.
 They provide a convenient mechanism for extending Scrapy functionality by plugging custom code.